A North Carolina Concealed Handgun Permit does not let you carry everywhere. The statute that grants the CHP, N.C. Gen. Stat. § 14-415.11(c), opens...

 In practical terms.
 A CHP holder may drive onto a school parking lot with the handgun in the glove box or a locked console as long as the vehicle is locked when you leave it.
 You may not get out of the car with the handgun on you.
 The carve-out is for transit and storage, not for carry on the grounds.

 Some North Carolina churches share property with a private K-12 school.
-As amended by HB 193 (S.L.
-2025-81), effective December 1, 2025, the statute lets a CHP holder carry concealed on that shared property if all of the following are true:
+The 2023 amendment lets a CHP holder carry concealed on that shared property outside school operating hours if all of the following are true:

 For purposes of (k1), property owned by a local board of education or county commission is NOT a "building that is a place of religious worship."
-That excludes the school side of any such dual-use arrangement.
+This excludes the school side of any such dual-use arrangement.

-The Class I felony grade drops to a Class 1 misdemeanor if all of the following apply:
+The Class I felony grade drops to a Class 1 misdemeanor if all three of the following apply:

 The full statutory list reaches:

-The text at G.S.
-14-269.3(a): "It shall be unlawful for any person to carry any gun, rifle, or pistol into any assembly where a fee has been charged for admission thereto, or into any establishment in which alcoholic beverages are sold and consumed.
+The text at § 14-269.3(a): "It shall be unlawful for any person to carry any gun, rifle, or pistol into any assembly where a fee has been charged for admission thereto, or into any establishment in which alcoholic beverages are sold and consumed.
 Any person violating the provisions of this section shall be guilty of a Class 1 misdemeanor."

 This statute reaches two distinct location types in one sentence.
 The trap is the conjunctive "sold and consumed."